-You can use your own SMTP server to send emails from Teamwork Desk.
-This feature requires the Pro plan.
+Within Teamwork Desk you can use your own SMTP server to send emails your Desk account.

 You can configure the server settings by checking